Port Costa, CA Demographics

 A map of Port Costa's Population by Race

-Of the 1,611 places in California, Port Costa is the 1400th most populous.
+Port Costa is ranked the 1318th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Costa was ranked the 1400th most populous place in the 2020 Census.

 Port Costa's White Population